ndd21/PHYS281/docs/demo-unit-tests.md

 The units test should be performed in a script of their own, importing any functions or classes from the script/module to be tested.
 This means that each time you change your script/module you can run the test script and check that everything still works.
-This also means you can fix problems as they arise rather than having to wait until you entire code is finished.
+This also means you can fix problems as they arise rather than having to wait until you have finished writing your entire code.

 Here we will show a basic example of unit testing.
 The examples will be rather contrived and simplistic, but give a idea of what to do.